wso2-extensions/esb-connector-basecamp/docs/project.md

 This section provides more details on each of the operations.

 ####  Creating a project
-The createProject operation creates a new project.
+The createProject operation creates a new project based on the specified details.

 **createProject**
 ```xml